 We are building three new operatings systems

-RedLeaf: a clean-slate operating system in Rust designed to support formal verification of functional correctness.
+RedLeaf: a clean-slate operating system in Rust designed to support formal verification of functional correctness (project web page).

-Redshift: a new operating system aimed to support heterogeneous hardware, e.g., FPGAs, GPUs, TPUs, near storage, and near network cores, etc., as first class citizens..
+Redshift: a new operating system aimed to support heterogeneous hardware, e.g., FPGAs, GPUs, TPUs, near storage, and near network cores, etc., as first class citizens (project web page).

-Horizon: a new secure hypervisor and secure cloud in which users own their data (Horizon will be built in Rust, will rely on novel techniques of hardware and software isolation, and will implement cloud-wide information flow control).
+Horizon: a new secure hypervisor and secure cloud in which users own their data.
+Horizon is developed in Rust, and relies on novel techniques of hardware and software isolation, and will implement cloud-wide information flow control (project web page).

 Operating systems: novel abstractions for structuring operating systems, microkernels, virtualization, decomposed and library kernels, security and verification of the kernel stack.